glae/blog/index.md

 ```
 On my computer at the time, there was a weird 30KB max size limit.

-### 2006 - Latex + Beamer
+### 2006 - LaTeX + Beamer

 In computer science degree, I had to write another thesis.
-I was used to use Word or OpenOffice for this kind of stuff, but a classmate introduce me to this fucked-up-case-document-system called [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (pronunciation under debate as in GIF or [MySQL](https://dev.mysql.com/doc/refman/5.7/en/what-is-mysql.html)).
+I was used to use Word or OpenOffice for this kind of stuff, but a classmate introduce me to this fucked-up-case-document-system called [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (pronunciation is under debate as in GIF or [MySQL](https://dev.mysql.com/doc/refman/5.7/en/what-is-mysql.html)).

-I immediately felt in love with it (well, until I had to include figures in my document), here is an example:
+I immediately felt in love with it...
+Well, until I had to include figures and tables in my document, here is a sample content:
 ```latex
 \chapter{Schedulability}